-If you are a fan of the Oakland Athletics then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Oakland Athletics have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Oakland Athletics, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Oakland Athletics have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Oakland Athletics?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!

 The Oakland Athletics play at the Oakland Coliseum.